Joseph Bythiner

 Joseph Bythiner was the father of the first wife of Fritz Pfeffer.

-Joseph Bythiner was the father of Vera Henriette Bythiner, the first wife of Fritz Pfeffer, and grandfather of Werner Pfeffer.
-According to an entry in the Amsterdam Register of Births, Deaths, and Marriages, he was a Danziger.[1]
+Joseph (Josef) Bythiner was the father of Vera Henriette Bythiner, the first wife of Fritz Pfeffer, and grandfather of Werner Pfeffer.
+Joseph was born in Samter,[1] a place nowadays known as Szamotuły in Polnad, but was German at the time.
+Hij was married to Irma Auerbach.
+In September 1936, they arrived in Amsterdam via Milan.[1]
+According to an entry in the Amsterdam population register, he was a Danziger.[2]
 From 1918 until the invasion of Poland in September 1939, the city of Danzig (Gdansk) was under the administration of the League of Nations and therefore did not belong to Germany or Poland.
 Residents of the city therefore had a separate status.
+At the same time, the Amsterdam Aliens Police registered two men and a woman as Dantziger.[3]
+These three people must have been the Bythiner couple and their son Klaus Franz Joachim (1916).
+In December 1937, Klaus emigrated to New York.[1]

 Footnotes